 The theme of World Autism Day 2020 was ‘the transition to adulthood’.
 This is an important element of autism and one that is often overlooked.
 As children with ASD become adults, how do we make sure they are an understood, valued, and productive part of our communities?
 It all comes down to understanding autism and embracing world autism awareness.

 With this in mind, let’s take a look at some of the differences that are evident for people living with autism to enable greater awareness and understanding of autistic behavior.

+On World Autism Day, it’s important to raise awareness of the tools that can help autistic individuals improve their social skills.
 For some, using communication tools like phones, iPads, and communication boards can help, but for others, even those tools are not helpful.
 Even so, an electronic device used for communication is void of certain face to face attributes and does not open a connection or what we know as real human interaction.

 There are many instances where animals can assist in this area.
 Having a pet can open dialog, provide comfort, and help engage.
 One thing for sure is that these human interactive qualities are not usually innate in those with sensory differences and must be taught.

 Social skills classes or one-on-one therapies can make a tremendous difference in the ability to socialize, as can focused groups like specialized summer programs, or summer camps.
 Having these experiences can make the difference between being isolated and having a social network.